 Class 6RW – Miss Winders

-Our topic for this half term will be ‘Is it a myth-story?’
+Our topic for this half term will be ‘Does the crime fit the punishment?’

 Through an enquiry based curriculum we teach Maths and Literacy daily and a range of foundation subjects such as: History, Geography, Computing, PE, Art, PSHE, Music and DT.

-Year 6 have 2 parallel challenge sets and 3 parallel support sets, which are timetabled for the first hour every morning.
+Year 6 have 2 parallel challenge sets and 3 parallel support sets, which are timetabled for the first hour every morning and Monday afternoon.

 This half term our learning focus is: